Macy’s (NYSE:M) Updates FY 2022 Earnings Guidance

 Macy’s (NYSE:M – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $4.130-$4.520 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.060.
 The company issued revenue guidance of $24.46 billion-$24.70 billion, compared to the consensus revenue estimate of $24.23 billion.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, April 1st.
-Investors of record on Tuesday, March 15th will be paid a $0.1575 dividend.
+The business also recently announced a quarterly dividend, which will be paid on Friday, April 1st.
+Stockholders of record on Tuesday, March 15th will be paid a dividend of $0.1575 per share.
+This is a positive change from Macy’s’s previous quarterly dividend of $0.15.
 The ex-dividend date is Monday, March 14th.
-This is an increase from Macy’s’s previous quarterly dividend of $0.15.
-This represents a $0.63 dividend on an annualized basis and a dividend yield of 2.61%.
-Macy’s’s payout ratio is 13.04%.
+This represents a $0.63 dividend on an annualized basis and a dividend yield of 2.30%.
+Macy’s’s payout ratio is presently 13.70%.

-Macy’s announced that its Board of Directors has approved a stock repurchase program on Tuesday, February 22nd that authorizes the company to buyback $2.00 billion in outstanding shares.
-This buyback authorization authorizes the company to purchase up to 28.9% of its stock through open market purchases.
-Stock buyback programs are generally a sign that the company’s board believes its shares are undervalued.
+Macy’s declared that its board has initiated a share buyback program on Tuesday, February 22nd that authorizes the company to repurchase $2.00 billion in shares.
+This repurchase authorization authorizes the company to repurchase up to 28.9% of its shares through open market purchases.
+Shares repurchase programs are usually an indication that the company’s board of directors believes its shares are undervalued.

-A number of institutional investors and hedge funds have recently modified their holdings of the business.
-The Manufacturers Life Insurance Company boosted its position in Macy’s by 212.5% during the fourth quarter.
-The Manufacturers Life Insurance Company now owns 501,838 shares of the company’s stock worth $13,138,000 after purchasing an additional 341,243 shares in the last quarter.
-California State Teachers Retirement System raised its stake in shares of Macy’s by 1.6% during the 4th quarter.
-California State Teachers Retirement System now owns 444,038 shares of the company’s stock worth $11,625,000 after buying an additional 6,964 shares during the last quarter.
-Metropolitan Life Insurance Co NY boosted its position in shares of Macy’s by 57.9% in the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 129,697 shares of the company’s stock worth $3,395,000 after buying an additional 47,553 shares in the last quarter.
-Amalgamated Bank grew its stake in Macy’s by 38.1% in the 4th quarter.
-Amalgamated Bank now owns 206,844 shares of the company’s stock valued at $5,415,000 after acquiring an additional 57,084 shares during the last quarter.
-Finally, Sei Investments Co. increased its holdings in Macy’s by 29.7% during the 4th quarter.
-Sei Investments Co. now owns 95,819 shares of the company’s stock valued at $2,511,000 after acquiring an additional 21,914 shares in the last quarter.
-Institutional investors own 89.12% of the company’s stock.
+Several hedge funds have recently bought and sold shares of M. The Manufacturers Life Insurance Company raised its position in shares of Macy’s by 212.5% in the 4th quarter.
+The Manufacturers Life Insurance Company now owns 501,838 shares of the company’s stock worth $13,138,000 after acquiring an additional 341,243 shares in the last quarter.
+California State Teachers Retirement System grew its stake in Macy’s by 1.6% in the fourth quarter.
+California State Teachers Retirement System now owns 444,038 shares of the company’s stock worth $11,625,000 after purchasing an additional 6,964 shares during the period.
+Amalgamated Bank raised its holdings in Macy’s by 38.1% in the fourth quarter.
+Amalgamated Bank now owns 206,844 shares of the company’s stock worth $5,415,000 after purchasing an additional 57,084 shares in the last quarter.
+Metropolitan Life Insurance Co NY lifted its position in Macy’s by 57.9% during the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 129,697 shares of the company’s stock valued at $3,395,000 after buying an additional 47,553 shares during the period.
+Finally, Sei Investments Co. boosted its holdings in shares of Macy’s by 29.7% during the 4th quarter.
+Sei Investments Co. now owns 95,819 shares of the company’s stock valued at $2,511,000 after buying an additional 21,914 shares in the last quarter.
+Hedge funds and other institutional investors own 89.12% of the company’s stock.

 About Macy’s (Get Rating)